-On behalf of the Division of Cardiovascular Diseases and our colleagues in the Divisions of Cardiovascular Surgery and Pediatric Cardiology, I would like to take this opportunity to welcome you to Cardiovascular Research 2008.
-The mission of Cardiovascular Research at Mayo Clinic Rochester is to understand, optimally treat, ultimately predict, and cure cardiovascular disease.
-The Cardiovascular Research Committee consists of a well-integrated, broadly defined group of investigators with particular strengths in ischemic heart disease, heart failure, and arrhythmiogenesis.
+On behalf of the Division of Cardiovascular Diseases and our colleagues in the Divisions of Cardiovascular Surgery and Pediatric Cardiology, I would like to take this opportunity to welcome you to Mayo Clinic Rochester, Mayo Clinic Arizona, and Mayo Clinic Florida, Cardiovascular Research 2008-2009.
+The mission of Cardiovascular Research at Mayo Clinic is to understand, optimally treat, ultimately predict, and cure cardiovascular disease.
+The Cardiovascular Research Committees consist of well-integrated, broadly defined groups of investigators with particular strengths in ischemic heart disease, heart failure, imaging, and arrhythmiogenesis.
 This booklet provides a glimpse into this widely varied research community that extends from basic molecular sciences to clinical epidemiology.

 The community represented in this booklet is actively involved in education of undergraduates, medical students, graduate students, residents, and postdoctoral fellows.
-The group hosts visiting scientists from all over the world.
+The groups host visiting scientists from all over the world.
 If you are interested in contacting any of the investigators whose work is described in this booklet, please do not hesitate to use the contact information provided on the back cover.